merlinthemagic/MTS/README.md

 </pre>

 It should work against other versions as long as they are the same flavor of Linux.
-PHP need only run as the standard webserver user, but the returned shell can have root priviliges.

 Mandetory packages:
 <pre>